§ Verifiable Public Registry v4 Specification

 § [MOD-TR-MSG-4-2-2] Update Trust Registry fee checks

-Applicant MUST have an available balance in its account, to cover the required transaction fees.
+Fee payer must have available balance in its account to cover the required transaction fees.

 § [MOD-TR-MSG-4-3] Update Trust Registry execution